Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Algorithms

 where $N=2^n-1$ and $\ket{j}$ is the $n$-qubit binary representation of the integer $j$.

-\emph{3.} Prepare an ancillary qubit in $\ket{0}_{anc}$ and, controlled by the qubits in register 1, make a multiple control NOT operation (see Appendix. \ref{Togate}) on it, then the remaining state is By measuring the ancillary qubit we'll succeed with probability $N/(N+1)$ in preparing in register 1 a uniform superposition $\frac{1}{\sqrt{N}}\sum_{j=0}^{N-1}\ket{j}$.
+\emph{3.} Prepare an ancillary qubit in the state $\ket{0}_{\rm anc}$ and, controlled by the qubits in register 1, make a multiple control NOT operation (see Appendix. \ref{Togate}) on it.
+Then the remaining state would be